-GRID works with homeowners who have a financing gap to explore individual financing options, such as a client contribution or private loan, and has experienced limited success with the gap financing challenge.
+GRID consults with homeowners who have a financing gap to explore individual financing options, such as a client contribution or private loan, and has experienced limited success with the gap financing challenge.
 Some clients are able to contribute toward covering their project gap with a family contribution or small loan.
-In Q1 2012, several clients in San Diego opted to make monthly reimbursement payments to GRID based on their future (post-solar) electric bill savings in order to cover part of the difference between their system costs and their available incentive, and augment the fundraising contribution GRID applied toward their projects.

 In most instances GRID has aided in overcoming the gap financing obstacle for families by contributing the organization's own fundraising dollars toward covering the gap between the available incentive and the project's costs, thereby allowing more families to go solar with the SASH Program than otherwise would have been able to do so.

 GRID's contributions toward covering these financing gaps include: fundraising dollars, in-kind donations, philanthropic donations, and sponsorships.
 GRID's partnerships with major module manufacturers Yingli Solar and Sunpower Corporation, announced in early 2012 and slated to continue for the duration of the year, will be a significant asset to help cover many SASH clients' gap funding requirements.
-Collectively, these two parternships are expected to benefit as many as 600 low-income families.
-Given the slow economic recovery, continued tight credit markets, and the inability for most homeowners to assume more debt, gap financing remains a potential obstacle for lowincome families to participate in the SASH Program.
+Collectively, these two partnerships are expected to benefit as many as 600 low-income families.
+Given the slow economic recovery, continued tight credit markets, and the inability for most homeowners to assume more debt, gap financing remains a potential obstacle for low-income families to participate in the SASH Program.